caicloud/cyclone/docs/principle.md

 ## Workflow
 ![flow](flow.png)
-- Cyclone provides abundant [API](http://118.193.142.27:7099/apidocs/) for web applications.
+- Cyclone provides abundant [APIs](http://118.193.142.27:7099/apidocs/) for web applications.
-- After relating the code repository in VCS with the service of Cyclone via API, commiting and releasing to VCS will notify Cyclone-Server by webhook
+- After registering the code repository in VCS with Cyclone via API, commiting and releasing to VCS will notify Cyclone-Server by webhook.
-- Cyclone-Server will run a Cyclone-Worker container which base the tech of Docker-in-Docker, the container will checkout code from VCS, then execute steps according to configrations of caicloud.yml in the code repository as followed:
+- Cyclone-Server will run a Cyclone-Worker container which uses the “Docker in Docker” technique.
+The Cyclone-Worker container will checkout code from VCS, then execute steps according to the configrations of caicloud.yml in the code repository as follows:
-  - PreBuild: compile executable file in the specified system environment
+ - PreBuild: compile the source code from VCS and generate the executable file in the specified system environment
-  - Build: copy the executable file to the specified system environment, packet the environment to a image and push the image to registry
+ - Build: copy the executable file to the specified system environment, package the environment to a docker image and push the image to the specified docker registry
-  - PostBuild：run a container to execute some shells or commads which aims to do some related operations after the images published
+ - Integration: run the newly built image as a container, and bring up its dependencies (as other containers specified in the configuration) to perform integration testing.
-  - Integretion: use the image built durning the build step to run a container , run the micro service containers which depend by CI, run the integretion testing
+ - PostBuild: run a container to execute some shells or commads which aim to do some related operations after the images is published in the registry
-  - Deploy: use the published image to run a application in to containers cluster Platform such as kubernetes
+ - Deploy: deploy the containerized application into a containerized platform like Kubernetes.
-- The process log can be pulled from Cyclone-Server via websocket
+- The logs durning the entire workflow can be pulled from Cyclone-Server via websocket
-- Cyclone-Server will send the result and log of CI & CD to user by email when the progress has finished
+- Cyclone-Server will send the results and the complete logs of CI & CD workflow to users by email when the progress has finished

 ## Architecture
 ![architecture](architecture.png)

 Each cube represent a container
-- The Api-Server component in Cyclone-Server provides the restful API service, if the task created by calling the API needs long time to handle, it will generate a pending event and write into etcd
+- The API-Server component in Cyclone-Server provides the restful API service.
+If the task created by calling the API needs long time to handle, Cyclone will generate a pending event and write it into etcd
-- The EventManger component load pending events from etcd, watch the change of events, and send new pending event to WorkerManager
+- The EventManger component loads pending events from etcd, watches the changes of events, and sends new pending events to WorkerManager
-- WorkerManager call the docker API to run a Cyclone-Worker container, and send information to it via ENVs
+- WorkerManager calls the docker API to run a Cyclone-Worker container, and sends information to it via ENVs
-- Cyclone-Worker use event ID as a token to call API and get event information, then run containers to execute integretion, prebuild, build and post build steps, progress log push to Log-Server and save to kafka
+- Cyclone-Worker uses event ID as a token to call the API server and gets event information, and then runs containers to execute integretion, prebuild, build and post build steps.
+Meanwhile, the workflow logs are pushed to the Log-Server and saved to kafka.
-- Log-Server component pull log from kafka and push it to user
+- Log-Server component pulls logs from kafka and pushes the logs to users
-- The date need to be persisted save into mongo
+- The data which need to be persisted are saved into  into mongo.